 Romenay is located in Southern Burgundy, in the Saône et Loire region of France, northeast of the town of Macon.
 Paris is 392 kilometers to the north, and Lyon 74 km to the south.
 The region makes a nice, lightly touristed place to visit, and offers 20 chateaux open to the public, sixty museums, and several historic and prehistoric sites.
 Nearby towns along the Saône and the Seille rivers are quite picturesque, and barge travel is popular in the region.

 Around Romenay: The Village of Cuisery

 The village of Cuisery to the northeast of Romenay is called the "Village of Books" because many of the stores in the medieval town deal in books--from first editions, to collectibles.
-Oddly enough, Cuisery wasn't always so literarily inclined, it became a village du livre in 1999 but now has 10 booksellers and 4 book artisans (old printing presses, engravers and calligraphers, genealogists and local history exhibition).
+Oddly enough, Cuisery wasn't always so bookishly inclined, it only became a village du livre in 1999 but now has 10 booksellers and 4 book artisans (old printing presses, engravers and calligraphers, genealogists and local history exhibition).
 For an interesting report on booktowns, from which the numbers above were drawn, see Paul McShane's paper on booktowns throughout the world for the Winston Churchill Memorial Trust of Australia.

 The town also has a gourmet restaurant and hotel on the main drag called the Hostellerie Bressane serving fine local cuisine and offering well-appointed rooms for a reasonable cost.
 There's also an interesting church, the Notre Dame de Cuisery that dates from the 16th century.